 - What about after the interview?

 - Many programs are starting to follow a “post-interview communication policy” that discourages applicants from communicating with programs following the interview day regarding routine communication like thank yous – there are no set rules, but do what you think is appropriate!
 Your thank you note should have no bearing on how that program views you as an applicant/where you end up on their rank list, so if a program strongly discourages sending them, don’t!
-But also don’t feel as though you can’t communicate to ask questions.
-These rules will hopefully become clearer in future years, but as for now still feel free to communicate however you deem appropriate following the interview.
+However, if you have remaining questions about the program, you should feel free to contact and ask them.

 - Other interview advice?

-- Before you go on interviews, see if any Maryland grads are there – these will be some of your best sources of information about the program!
+- Before you go on interviews or on your interview day, see if any Maryland grads are there – these will be some of your best sources of information about the program!
 If you find anyone at that institution, contact them BEFORE you go – don’t assume you’ll see them at the dinner or during your interview day.